 On May 1, 2018, we acquired the entire share capital of IC Acquisition Corporation, a Delaware corporation, and its subsidiary, IC Axon Inc., a Canadian corporation (IC Axon).
 IC Axon develops science-driven custom learning solutions for pharmaceutical and life science customers.
 The upfront purchase price was \$30.5 million in cash.
 In addition, the purchase agreement requires up to an additional \$3.5 million of consideration, contingent upon the achievement of an earnings target during a twelve-month period subsequent to the closing of the acquisition.
+No contingent consideration was payable to the sellers as the earnings target was not achieved.
 The acquired IC Axon business is included in the Workforce Excellence segment and the results of its operations have been included in the condensed consolidated financial statements beginning May 1, 2018.
 The pro-forma impact of the acquisition is not material to our results of operations.